AnserBeg/soft-sme1/soft-sme-backend/QUOTE_SYSTEM_GUIDE.md

 ## Overview

-The SOFT SME Quote system is a comprehensive solution for creating, managing, and tracking customer quotes.
+The NEURATASK Quote system is a comprehensive solution for creating, managing, and tracking customer quotes.
 The system allows businesses to generate professional quotes for customers, track quote status, and convert approved quotes into sales orders.
 The system includes customer management, product management, and integration with the sales order workflow.

 ## Customer Management